OCA/l10n-germany/l10n_de_location_nuts/README.rst

 After installation, you must click at import wizard to populate NUTS items in Odoo database in:
-Sales > Configuration > Address Book > Import NUTS 2013
+Contacts > Configuration  > Import NUTS 2024

-This wizard will download from Europe RAMON service the metadata to build NUTS in Odoo.
+This wizard will download from Europe ShowVoc service the metadata to build NUTS in Odoo.
 Each localization addon (l10n_es_location_nuts, l10n_de_location_nuts, ...) will inherit this wizard and relate each NUTS item with states.
 So if you install a new localization addon